Near-One/near-plugins/README.md

 In the documentation all comments under Default Implementation makes remarks about the current implementation derived automatically from macros.
 They can be changed if the trait is manually implemented rather than deriving the macro.

+## Contributor Notes

+When compiling tests for the first time on a machine using the MSRV 1.69.0, an error might occur due to some dependencies of `near-workspaces` requiring a higher version of Rust.
+You can execute [./script/fix-dependencies.sh](./scripts/fix_dependencies.sh) to install a compatible version of these dependencies.
+The comments in that script provide additional information.

 ## Roadmap